 If you were injured in a motor vehicle accident while performing your job duties, you could be eligible for workers’ compensation benefits.
 At Smolich & Smolich in Sacramento, our workers’ compensation attorneys are dedicated to fighting on behalf of injured workers and ensuring they are able to obtain the benefits to which they are entitled.
 No matter what stage you are at in the process, you can rely on us to effectively represent you.

-Get started on your case today and contact our law firm at (888) 452-0703 to request your free initial case evaluation with one of our knowledgeable attorneys.
+Begin your case today and contact our law firm at (888) 452-0703 to schedule a free initial case evaluation with one of our knowledgeable attorneys.
 If we cannot win your case, you will not owe us any legal fees.